vivekchavan14/chat.gg-api/README.md

 - Gin Framework: Web framework for routing and middleware
 - PostgreSQL: Relational database for storing persistent data
 - GORM: Golang ORM library to interact with PostgreSQL
--  Gorilla WebSocket: Protocol for real-time communication
+- Gorilla WebSocket: For implementing websocket protocol
 - JWT (JSON Web Tokens): For secure authentication and authorization

 # API Endpoints